cwholmes/elixir-dns-rest-server/README.md

 See this [documentation](https://hexdocs.pm/mix/Mix.Config.html).

-For this project, we will have 3 environments. (dev, test, and prod).
+For this project, we will have 4 environments. (dev, test, debug, and prod).

 1. [Dev](config/dev.exs) - This environment will be used to deploy this application in a development setting.
 1. [Test](config/test.exs) - This environment will be used to run the existing tests.
+1. [Debug](config/debug.exs) - This environment will be used to deploy this application in a post release environment with debug configurations.
 1. [Prod](config/prod.exs) - This environment will be used to deploy this application in a post release environment.

 ### Testing